Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Surfers walking at sunset on Echo Beach in Canggu, Bali, Indonesia

-Located along the west coast of southern Bali, Canggu is a town that has long stretches of beach and offers a little bit of something for everyone.
-Which is why it is the first destination we include in our 2 Week Itinerary Bali!
+Located along the west coast of southern Bali, Canggu has long stretches of sand and offers a little bit of something for everyone.

-The rural setting has an old-school beach vibe with plenty of options for Canggu activities, like surfing, yoga and beach-walking.
-Visitors will find an array of accommodations, from boutique resorts to backpacker hostels, and a wide range of Canggu restaurants and cafes.
+The setting has an authentic beach vibe with plenty of options for activities, like surfing and yoga.
+You will also find a wide range of accommodations and a massive array of restaurants, bars and cafes.

-Top Tip: For more suggestions read our Top Things To Do in Canggu.
+Top Tip: Learn more about all the Best Things To Do in Canggu.

 Uluwatu